 Create a separate row for each category.
 Use the financial information you collated in Step 1 to add up and allocate spending amounts to the appropriate category.

 Add up the totals and calculate your budget surplus or deficit

 It’s now time to add up all of your income and expenses.
 Which total is higher: money coming in (income) or money going out (expenses)?
 If your income is higher than your expenses, you have a budget surplus.
 Congratulations!
 You’re off to a great start.
 There may be areas where you can find even more money to save or pay down debts faster.

 If your expenses are higher than your income, it means that your budget is in deficit.
 The good news, however, is that you now have a budget plan to help you analyse your spending.
 Review your budget to identify those categories that are eating into your income.
-It’s not uncommon, for example, for people to discover that they have enough income over the year to meet their commitments and save, but that they need help with month-to-month bill smoothing.
+It’s not uncommon, for example, for people to discover that they have enough income over the year to meet their commitments and save, but that they need help with getting ahead of their bills.

 As well as helping you to manage your spending, a budget plan can help by mapping out a path to your financial goals.
 Your budget surplus will show you how much you can afford to set aside.
 So now, create a category in your budget spreadsheet for Savings Goals.